Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ### Metagenomic assembly

 Metagenomic sequencing adds another layer to the challenge of assembly.
-Instead of just having one organism to assemble you now have multiple!
+Instead of having one organism to assemble you now have multiple!
 Depending on the complexity of a metagenome you could have anywhere from a handful of organisms in a community to thousands.

 This means the single jigsaw puzzle of a genome assembly has now become multiple different jigsaw puzzles in one.